ki-editor/ki-editor/docs/src/normal-mode/actions/index.md

 Notes:

-- Hoist works not only for if-else expressions, it works for any syntax node
+- Raise works not only for if-else expressions, it works for any syntax node
-- Hoist should never cause syntax error (if it does that's a bug)
+- Raise should never cause syntax error (if it does that's a bug)
-- Hoist preserve the node type of the current node
+- Raise preserve the node type of the current node

 ## Between